njhmagyar/github-mcp-server/README.md

 # GitHub MCP Server

-A TypeScript-based playground for developing my knowledge of model context processors.
+A TypeScript-based playground for developing my knowledge of model context protocols.

 So far I've built tools for:
 - Creating a new directory on my local file system